axioms-io/axioms-ui/readme.md

 # Axioms UI ![NPM](https://img.shields.io/npm/v/@axioms/axioms-ui?style=flat-square)
-Ready to use Axioms custom elements to quickly add authentication in your static web sites and single page apps.
+Use Axioms web components to quickly add authentication in your static web sites and single page applications (SPA).
+To use these web components you will need an [Axioms](https://axioms.io) account and tenant.
+If you don't have an Axioms account you can [create one for free](https://axioms.io).

+Currently we support following web components,

+- `passwordless-code`: [Passwordless using Link](https://github.com/axioms-io/axioms-ui/tree/master/src/components/passwordless-link) authenticates users using one-time code sent via SMS/Email
+- `passwordless-link`: [Passwordless using Link](https://github.com/axioms-io/axioms-ui/tree/master/src/components/passwordless-link) authenticates users using magic link sent via SMS/Email

+To send code or link via SMS, you will need to setup your SMS provider.
+Currently we support Twilio, and Amazon SNS.

 # Install